The planning poker meeting

 Using the planning poker meeting page you can have both synchronous and asynchronous voting, where members join at their own time to vote for tasks.

 When a task is available for voting you and all other team members can place their votes.
 To place your vote simply select the card that represents your estimate.
-Doing so a green dot with a check mark appears under your avatar and the selected card is highlighted.

 With AI-Assist enabled, when choosing a value you will see a section at the bottom of the task holding the latest 3 tasks that the team has voted with the same vote you have selected.
 This way you can have a more educated estimation.